PKSD Newsletter: Increased Risk For Lung Disease Linked to Vaping

 Concrete Concerns About ENDS

-In addition to the risk of lung injuries on the rise in habitual vapers who were formerly healthy individuals, there are other related concerns about the vaping industry as a whole:
+In addition to the risk of lung injuries on the rise in habitual vape users who were formerly healthy individuals, there are other related concerns about the vaping industry as a whole:

 - Most vaping products remain unregulated by the U.S. Food and Drug Administration (FDA).